Bette Midler Fast Facts

 1985 - Forms All Girl Productions, with partner Bonnie Bruckheimer.

-November 22, 1988 - Releases the soundtrack to "Beaches."
+November 22, 1988 - Releases the soundtrack to the film "Beaches."
 The album goes triple platinum, and the title track, "Wind Beneath My Wings," goes to number one.

 February 21, 1990 - Wins the Grammy Award for Record of the Year for "Wind Beneath My Wings," with producer Arif Mardin.